pdcawley/bofh.org.uk/content/post/recursive-sql-recipes.md

 | Mother           | Organic white flour | 0.38     |
 | Mother           | Water               | 0.30     |
 | Small White Wild | Basic White Sour    | 1.86     |
+{{% /table %}}

 We're only making 1.86 kg of dough?
 What's going on?

 It turns out that the way a `UNION` works is akin to doing `SELECT DISTINCT` on the combined table, so it selects only unique rows.
 When two orders end up requiring exactly the same amount of the 'same' dough, they get smashed together and we lose half the weight.
-This is not ideal.[^fn:5] I fixed it by adding a 'path' to the query, keeping track of how we arrived at a particular formula.
+This is not ideal.{{% marginnote %}}It's _especially_ not ideal when you don't spot there's a problem and end up making far fewer loaves than you expect.
+Or on one _really_ annoying occasion, making a dough that was far too dry because we lost some water along the way.
+You can correct this during the mix, but it was a nasty shock.{{% /marginnote %}} I fixed it by adding a 'path' to the query, keeping track of how we arrived at a particular formula.
 Something like:

 ```sql
 WITH RECURSIVE po(product, quantity) AS (